The Woman Who Married a Shrimp

 Premiere: 15th March 2024 at Grusomhetens Teater in Oslo & worldwide online

-The project confronts the permanent and immutable nature of blockchain technology with the ephemeral nature of a dance performance rooted in the unique physical connection between a dancer and the audience.
-We experiment with inverting the principles of these realms by encoding a temporary and transformative movement into a series of non-fungible tokens (NFT), and creating a choreography driven by the idea of collecting.
+“The Woman Who Married a Shrimp" confronts the permanent and immutable nature of blockchain technology with the ephemeral nature of a live dance performance.
+We experiment with inverting the principles of these realms by encoding temporary and transformative movements into a series of non-fungible tokens (NFT), while at the same time creating a choreography driven by the idea of collecting physical and digital gestures.

-The dance performance unfolds simultaneously in real life (IRL) on a theatre stage and online via livestream.
-Both audiences are gathered for the modern-day "wisdom exchange" that used to happen around a campfire and now takes place between physical and digital dimensions.
-Inspired by the Inuit myth with the same name, in which magical and human realms intertwine, the performance creates a channel of communication between viewers in the theatre and online, allowing them to explore together the various tensions, negotiations and risks of bridging the physical and digital spaces.
-Both audiences are invited to participate - on their own premises - in a collaborative ritual of gathering a myth.
+The dance performance unfolds simultaneously in real life (IRL) on a theatre stage and online via live-stream.
+Both audiences are gathered for the contemporary way of "wisdom exchange" that used to happen around a campfire and now takes place between physical and digital dimensions.
+The project draws inspiration from an Inuit myth of the same name, in which magical and human realms intertwine, and where the act of peering through a hole in between them brings dangerous and unexpected consequences.
+Similarly, the performance navigates the challenges of bridging physical and digital spaces.
+The concepts of blockchain technology and dance choreography hold up a mirror to both audiences: What will you see when these two worlds collide and intersect?

 The Inuit myth: